-- 17.1 There shall be a right of appeal to the EDC Appeal Chamber for the unsuccessful party, whether complainant or respondent, and any other directly affected member of the FIDE family against the final decision of any First Instance Chamber of the EDC. - 17.2 There shall be a right of appeal to the Court of Arbitration in Sport (CAS) for any unsuccessful party, whether appellant or respondent, and any other affected member of the FIDE family who participated in the appeal proceedings before the EDC Appeal Chamber, against the final decision of any Appeal Chamber of the EDC.
-Appeals to the CAS shall be subject to this Disciplinary Code and the relevant provisions of the CAS Code: Procedural Rules. - 17.3 Recourse to CAS is excluded until the dissatisfied party has exhausted his/her internal right of appeal.
+- 17.1 There shall be a right of appeal to the EDC Appeal Chamber for the unsuccessful party, whether complainant or respondent, and any other affected member of the FIDE family against the final decision of any First Instance Chamber of the EDC. - 17.2 There shall be a right of appeal to the Court of Arbitration in Sport (CAS) for any unsuccessful respondent, but not the complainant or any other person or body, against the final decision of any Appeal Chamber of the EDC.
+Appeals to the CAS shall be subject to this Code and the relevant provisions of the CAS Code: Procedural Rules. - 17.3 Recourse to CAS is excluded until the dissatisfied party has exhausted his internal right of appeal. - 17.4 Such rights to appeal an EDC decision, internally and externally to FIDE, must be exercised within 21 calendar days from the date on which the appealable decision is communicated to the party concerned.
+If the last day of the 21 day-period falls on a Sunday or public holiday in the country of the appellant, the period shall be extended until the first day thereafter which is not a public holiday in that country. - 17.5 There is no right of appeal against decisions or rulings of the EDC of a provisional nature, including decisions related to the provisional admissibility of a complaint and the provisional suspension of a respondent. - 17.6 All decisions taken by the EDC First Instance Chamber shall remain in effect while under appeal unless the EDC Appeal Chamber orders otherwise.

-- 17.4 Such rights to appeal an EDC decision, internally and externally to FIDE, must be exercised within 21 calendar days from the date on which the appealable decision is communicated to the party concerned.
-If the last day of the 21 day-period falls on a Sunday or public holiday in the country of the appellant, the period shall be extended until the first day thereafter which is not a public holiday in that country. - 17.5 There is no right of appeal against decisions or rulings of the EDC of a provisional nature, including decisions related to the provisional admissibility of a complaint and the provisional suspension of a respondent. - 17.6 All decisions taken by the EDC First Instance Chamber shall remain in effect while under appeal unless the EDC Appeal Chamber directs otherwise. - 17.7 All decisions taken by the EDC Appeal Chamber shall remain in effect while under appeal unless CAS directs otherwise. - 17.8 The decision of CAS shall be final and binding on all parties and all members of the FIDE family and there shall be no right of appeal from the CAS decision. - 17.9 No claim may be brought in the ordinary civil courts of Switzerland or any other court concerning or related to any matter governed by this Code or any decision taken by the EDC pursuant to this Code and recourse to any other tribunal or dispute resolution procedures or mechanisms is similarly excluded. - 17.10 The manner of exercising the above-mentioned rights of appeals is governed by the EDC Procedural Rules, including any requirement for the payment to FIDE of an appeal fee for or the costs for any internal appeal.
+- 17.7 All decisions taken by the EDC Appeal Chamber shall remain in effect while under appeal unless CAS orders otherwise. - 17.8 The decision of CAS shall be final and binding on all parties and all members of the FIDE family and there shall be no right of appeal from the CAS decision. - 17.9 No claim may be brought in the ordinary civil courts of Switzerland or any other court concerning or related to any matter governed by this Code or any decision taken pursuant to this Code and recourse to any other tribunal or dispute resolution procedures or mechanisms is similarly excluded. - 17.10 The manner of exercising the above-mentioned rights of appeals is governed by the EDC Procedural Rules, including any requirement for the payment to FIDE of an appeal fee for or the costs for any internal appeal.